richtastic/ff/src/3DR/wiki/app.md

 refinement - dates
 	putativePairsFromViewsAndTransforms

-02/17 - hole filling?
+02/24 - new simpler geometry data set w/ redundancy 02/29 - hole filling?
-02/20 - multi-view point propagation from dense
+03/02 - multi-view point propagation from dense
 		- projecting known 3D points
 		- projecting unknown corners?
-02/24 - triangulation algorithm updates
+03/10 - triangulation algorithm updates
-03/02 - texture-triangle-edge problems -- rendering on device shows lines at the edges of triangles -- should be smooth -- DIALATION of texture after it's created (post process requires map)
+03/20 - texture-triangle-edge problems -- rendering on device shows lines at the edges of triangles -- should be smooth -- DIALATION of texture after it's created (post process requires map)
-03/09 - test new set of 10 ~ 20 images
+03/20 - test new set of 10 ~ 20 images

 ? - BA identify/remove view if it's position is very bad????
 - triangle - texture loading groups at a time to get local approx blending